Brown Discharge During Pregnancy: 7 Causes (& How to Stop It)

 If an infection is confirmed, treatment can be started using medication like antifungals (for treatment of a yeast infection) or antibiotics (for treatment of a sexually transmitted infection).
 However, if an infection has been ruled out, your doctor may just recommend rest and avoidance of any strenuous activity.

-Regardless of the cause, you can help to prevent the occurrence of brown discharge by:
+Regardless of the cause, you can help to stop brown discharge during pregnancy by:

 • Avoiding the use of soaps with moisturizing cream or antibacterial/antifungal agents